 1. Start Small and Build

-Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use the half your body weight rule to determine how much water you should consume).
+Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use the half your body weight rule to come to that number).
 Start with a goal of 40 ounces and increase your intake over time.
 Drinking less, in the beginning, will also cut down on bathroom visits and make this goal less overwhelming for you.

 2. Do Your Best!

 Doing your best is an important mindset to develop.
 It means not setting lofty goals you can’t achieve and committing fully to the ones you set.
-Starting out, if you can only commit to a fraction of the recommended allowance (or about 40 ounces), do that and keep in mind that doing your “best” will look different every day.
-Some days your best will look like 40 ounces, other days it may be less but by practicing the “do your best” principle, on the days when can do better, do better than your targeted 40 ounces.
+Keep in mind that doing your “best” will look different every day.
+Some days your best will look like 40 ounces, other days it may be less but by practicing the “do your best” principle, on the days when can do better, you will do better than your targeted 40 ounces.
 That way, it all evens out.

 3. Plan to Fail!

-The number one reason people give up on their health-related goals is that they’ve had a setback and think that means they’ve failed.
-New habits can take longer than the much touted 21 days to lock in.
-And even after years of doing well and being committed, slumps can happen due to stress, travel or unforeseen circumstances.
-This is all normal.
+A top reason people give up on their health-related goals is a setback.
+Setbacks don’t mean you’ve failed, it means you’re learning.
 By understanding (and accepting) that failure is a normal part of life and any practice/process, plan for it.
 Keep in mind that you’re not drinking water because it’s a trend, you’re doing it because you know you look and feel better when you do.
 On those days or during those periods when life is knocking you about, remind yourself that you’re doing better because you were taking care of yourself, to begin with.

 Have a few strategies to “get-back-on-track” in your back pocket.
 One of my favorites is regular self-talk and check-ins.
-Check in with yourself regularly to assess what’s working and what you either need help with or need to refocus on.
+We check in with ourselves regularly to assess what’s working and what we either need help with or need to refocus on.

 4. Do it right when you remember

 Don’t beat yourself up when you forget or fall short.
 That’s a waste of time and counter-productive.
-The better habit is to get up and do it right when you remember… You forgot to drink water all day but at 3:11 pm you think about it.
+The better habit is to get up and do it right when you remember.
+You forgot to drink water all day but at 3:11 pm you think about it.
 Get up there and then and do it.
-Do this with everything else as well.
-Consistency is a habit and habits takes practice… Practice is the act of doing… so, do it when you remember and as soon as you remember.
+Consistency is a habit which takes practice.
+Practice is the act of doing repeatedly (not perfectly).
+So, do it when you remember and as soon as you remember.

 And, don’t give that much weight to the rule you often hear that it takes 21 days to form a habit.
-That is more like an estimate and doesn’t apply to every single new habit you’ll try to get into.
-It might take you 30 days or 45 to make drinking water a regular habit.
+That is more like an estimate and doesn’t apply to every single habit or every single person.
+It might take you 30, 45 days or even longer to make drinking water a regular habit.
 If you stick with it no matter how many time you fail or how long it takes, you WILL get it.
 Not only that, you’ll be training yourself to be a badass.

 Good luck getting into the water habit.
 Please leave a comment below to let me know how you’re getting on or to give us any type of feedback.